100% Employee Owned, Founded 1954

 There is one more thing also attached to the outside of the tank: an indicating scale with small metallic strips.
 These strips are white and red sided flippers, rotating 180° whenever the float magnet attracts them while passing over.
 Whenever the float magnet is above, the strips will flip red side up, indicating the tank’s level.

-Indirect Method of Level measurement
+Indirect Method of Level Measurement

 In the indirect method of level measurement, the level of a liquid is calculated by a variable that changes according to the level.
 There are four main types: